Bayesian Data Synthesis and Disclosure Risk Quantification: An Application to the Consumer Expenditure Surveys: Synthesizers

 \subsection{Dirichlet Process mixtures of product of multinomials (DPMPM)}

 The DPMPM is a Bayesian version of latent class models for unordered categorical data.
-The Dirichlet Process prior allows infinite number of mixtures, allows the data to learn the effective number of mixture components and provides support to all distributions of multivariate categorical variables \citep{DunsonXing2009JASA}. \citet{SiReiter2013JEBS} used the DPMPM as a missing data imputation engine, and \citet{HuReiterWang2014PSD} first used it as a synthesizer for a sample of American Community Survey (ACS). \citet{DrechslerHu2018} also used the DPMPM synthesizer for simulating geolocations of a German census.
+The Dirichlet Process prior specifies infinite number of mixtures, allows the data to learn the effective number of mixture components, and provides support to all distributions of multivariate categorical variables \citep{DunsonXing2009JASA}. \citet{SiReiter2013JEBS} used the DPMPM as a missing data imputation engine, and \citet{HuReiterWang2014PSD} first used it as a synthesizer for a sample of American Community Survey (ACS). \citet{DrechslerHu2018} also used the DPMPM synthesizer for simulating geolocations of a large scale administrative data in Germany.

 The description of the DPMPM synthesizer follows that in \citet{HuHoshino2018PSD}.
 Consider a sample $\mathbf{X}$, that consists of $n$ records, and each record has $p$ categorical variables.
-For the CE data, $p = 4$, including non-geographic variables (gender, income and age), and geographic variable, the county label.
+For the CE data, $p = 4$, including non-geographic variables (gender, income, and age), and geographic variable, the county label.
 The basic assumption of the DPMPM is that every record, $\mathbf{X}_i = (X_{i1}, \cdots, X_{ip}),~i \in (1,\ldots,n)$, belongs to one of $K$ underlying latent classes, which is unobserved, thus latent.
-Given the latent class assignment $z_i \in (1,\ldots,K)$ of record $i$, as in Equation (\ref{eq:DPMPM2}), the value for record $i$ and attribute, $j \in (1,\ldots,p)$, $X_{ij}$, independently follows its own Multinomial distribution, as in Equation (\ref{eq:DPMPM1}). $d_j$ denotes the number of categories of variable $j$.
+Given the latent class assignment $z_i \in (1,\ldots,K)$ of record $i$, as in Equation (\ref{eq:DPMPM2}), the value for record $i$ and attribute, $j \in (1,\ldots,p)$, $X_{ij}$, independently follows its own multinomial distribution, as in Equation (\ref{eq:DPMPM1}), where $d_j$ denotes the number of categories of variable $j$.

-The DPMPM clusters records with similar characteristics based on all $p$ attributes.
+The DPMPM clusters records with similar characteristics based on \emph{all} $p$ attributes.
 Relationships among these $p$ categorical attributes are induced by integrating out the latent class assignment $z_i$.
 To empower the DPMPM to pick the effective number of occupied latent classes, the truncated stick-breaking representation \citep{Sethuraman1994SS} is used as in Equation (\ref{eq:DPMPMprior-pi}) through Equation (\ref{eq:DPMPMprior-theta}),

 and a blocked Gibbs sampler is implemented for the Markov chain Monte Carlo sampling procedure \citep{IshwaranJames2001JASA, SiReiter2013JEBS, HuReiterWang2014PSD, DrechslerHu2018}.